Donegal App leaps forward

 In addition, the Donegal App website’s drop down menu will give you access to our free sister tour, The Bluestack Way Guide.

 This is packed with over a hundred audio clips and every conceivable piece of information you could wish to know along the 64 km route from Donegal Town to Ardara via Glenties.
-Available as both a Spotify and Apple Podcast playlist.
+Available as a Spotify playlist.

 Each tour on the Donegal App is deceptively simply at first glance, but there’s a lot of information to hand on further examination.
 Take your time to explore each one and use the Categories section, the Search section and click the star in the top right hand side of the actual point of interest to save that place in the handy Favourites folder.
 For 2014, to coincide with the official launch of the Wild Atlantic Way, we rebooted our 2012 tour of the Wild Atlantic (yep, two years before Failte Ireland got their act together!) and combined some places that are marked along the official route together with our own favourites along the way.